 My follow-up appointment was on Friday 6/26 and I’d like to think it was a combination of the gay fairies and birthday juju that gave me the answer I needed – no stress fracture!!
 Instead, my sinus tarsi is overworked and angry about it.
 So while I won’t be sidelined like I would have been with a stress fracture, I do need to take things easy.
 I’m started back up with Refine Method last week (thank goodness) and did a 15 minute run on Monday morning.
-Thankfully I’ve been able to do Flywheel without issue, so three to four classes a week has been my savior.
+Thankfully was able to visit for whitesands treatment to help me heal and I did it without issue, so three to four classes a week has been my savior.
 I know that I have to continue to do more cross training than running for the interim and thankfully I got a lot of fitness gift cards for my birthday.

 So what does this mean for my fall marathon plans?
 At this point, I’m not sure.
 As of this past weekend, the Chicago Marathon is 14 weeks away.
 So in theory, I still have some wiggle room and the ability to train for it.
 Sure, it may not wind up being the goal race I had envisioned back when I signed up, but that’s okay.
 Chicago is an amazing city and I loved every step of that race in 2012, so I have every intention of being there in October.
 The jury is still out on NYC Marathon, but we’ll see how the next few weeks go.
 Oh, and I’m running a beer mile on July 18th in Brooklyn… LOLZ for days on that one.